willdickson/annie-polars/README.md

 ### annie-polars

-Some routines for extracting aerodymaic polars from Robofly data.
+Some routines for extracting aerodynamic polars from Robofly data.